HOW MUCH ARE ONLINE INSTRUCTORS PAID?

 I WANT TO APPLY FOR A COURSE THAT IS NOT CURRENTLY OPEN.
 WHEN WILL IT BE AVAILABLE AGAIN?

 Postings are managed as interest lists and may be opened or closed at any time.
-Timing is dependent on anticipated hiring needs for the course in coming semesters as well as the number of qualified applicants who have previously applied.
+Timing is dependent on anticipated hiring needs for the course in the coming semesters as well as the number of qualified applicants who have previously applied.
 Interest list postings do not have set hire or close dates as this allows for increased flexibility in meeting hiring demands.
 A notification system is available for those interested in being contacted when a closed posting has been reopened.
 Applicants need only complete this questionnaire one time for all courses/subject areas for which they are interested in being contacted.

 I AM HAVING TROUBLE ADDING MY ELECTRONIC TRANSCRIPT TO THE APPLICATION.
 WHAT SHOULD I DO?